-

 They might say, "Is this a good investment?
 Are we seeing the results already?"

-While $500 over a month might not feel like a large amount of money to invest in marketing, for small businesses and emerging entrepreneurs, it can be a serious investment.
-In that case, marketing reporting is very important to make sure the client understands how their money is being spent, why it is spent in that way, and what the results are.
+While $500 over a month might not seem like a large amount of money to invest in marketing, for small businesses and emerging entrepreneurs, it can be a serious investment.
+In that case, marketing reporting is very important to ensure the client understands how their money is being spent, why it is spent in that way and what the results are — even if those results aren’t immediate.

 - Who will read this marketing report?